Curve diffusion and straightening flows on parallel lines: Introduction

 Local existence for \eqref{CD} can be proved by using the standard procedure of solving the flow in the class of graphs over the initial data, as in \cite{S94}.
 As we consider a Neumann problem, we may use a local adapted coordinate system similar to Stahl \cite{S94} which does not require a tangential component in the velocity of the flow.
 This can be continued until the solution leaves this class, at which point there is either some loss of regularity in $C^{4,\alpha}$, or the solution is simply no longer graphical over its initial state.
 The latter problem is a technicality, and can be resolved by writing the flow in a new coordinate system, as a graph over the solution at a later time.
 Now if there are uniform $C^{2,\alpha}$-estimates, it is possible to use a standard contraction map argument to continue the solution.
 To the best of our knowledge the first to observe that only $C^{2,\alpha}$ is required were Ito-Kohsaka, with the map $\Phi$ constructed in \cite[Proof of Theorem 3.1]{IK01}.
-There they are working with (CD) however the additional term added by (E) does not cause any additional difficulty.
+Their proof is written for the flow (CD), however we note that the technique applies also to the flow (FE) without significant difficulty.
 Therefore by iterating the above procedure we find that the maximal time of existence is either infinity, or the $C^{2,\alpha}$ norm has blown up.
-In this paper, the most natural norms to control a-priori are $L^2$ in arc-length derivatives of curvature.
+In this paper, the most natural norms to control a-priori are $L^2$ norms of $k$, $k_s$, \ldots, $k_{s^p}$ and so on.
 The standard Sobolev inequality allows us to control the $C^{2,\alpha}$ norm by the length of the position vector $|\gamma|$ and the $L^2$-norm of the first derivative of curvature.
-Note that it is not (without additional arguments) enough to bound only the length of the evolving curves.
+Note that it is not (without additional arguments) enough to bound only the length of the evolving curves, pointwise control on the position vector is needed.
 The statement below is specialised to our current situation, where the supporting curves are straight lines.
-We note that it is far from optimal.
+We note that it is not optimal.